tatiana-norkina/Data-Science-Portfolio/README.md

 [Prediction of Cross-Selling Opportunities of a Bank]

-Goal: To build an accurate predictive model in order to correctly classify customers and therefore increase effectiveness of direct marketing of a bank.
+Goal: To build an accurate predictive model in order to correctly classify customers and therefore increase effectiveness of direct marketing of a commercial bank.

-Solution: The XGBoost method was implemented on an ING bank data set with information on bank account openings as a dependent variable and various customer features.
+Solution: The XGBoost method was implemented on a bank data set with information on bank account openings as a dependent variable and various customer features.

 Result: The hyperparameter-tuned model could outperform the accuracy of the Random Forest used as a benchmark for comparison.
 Through feature importance analysis it was found that specific customer characteristics have a strong influence on the prediction (customer activity, age, product ads).